Function for Tuning a LearnerSource:

 Learner to tune.

-Resampling that is used to evaluated the performance of the hyperparameter configurations.
+Resampling that is used to evaluate the performance of the hyperparameter configurations.
 Uninstantiated resamplings are instantiated during construction so that all configurations are evaluated on the same data splits.
 Already instantiated resamplings are kept unchanged.
 Specialized Tuner change the resampling e.g. to evaluate a hyperparameter configuration on different data splits.
 This field, however, always returns the resampling passed in construction.

 Number of allowed evaluations.
+Ignored if

 Maximum allowed time in seconds.
+Ignored if

 Stop criterion of the tuning process.